moby/moby/docs/reference/api/docker_remote_api_v1.25.md

         - **User** – A string value specifying the user inside the container.
         - **Labels** – A map of labels to associate with the service (e.g., `{"key":"value", "key2":"value2"}`).
+        - **TTY** – A boolean indicating whether a pseudo-TTY should be allocated.
         - **Mounts** – Specification for mounts to be added to containers created as part of the service.
             - **Target** – Container path.